 How are Qui Tam Relators Protected?

-The protection of qui tam relators is a cornerstone of the FCA.
+Qui tam relator protection is a cornerstone of the FCA.
 It includes provisions that shield whistleblowers from retaliation, such as termination, demotion, or harassment, for participating in the exposure of fraud.

-What Kind of Evidence Does a Qui Tam Relator Need to Report Fraud?
+What Kind of Evidence Does a Qui Tam Relator Need?

 Evidence is vital in any qui tam action.
-Relators must present concrete proof of fraud, such as emails, financial records, internal memos, or audio recordings.
+Qui tam relators must present concrete proof of fraud, such as emails, financial records, internal memos, or audio recordings.
 The type of evidence varies depending on the nature of the fraud, but its solidity can significantly affect the outcome of the case.

 To report fraud, a qui tam relator should first consult with a qualified attorney to ensure the evidence meets legal standards and to navigate the complexities of filing a claim.
 At Phillips & Cohen, we help guide our whistleblowers through the process, maintaining confidentiality and providing expert legal advice every step of the way.